xying21/developer-tools/website/docs/basics/guides/setUpCKBNodes.md

 ---
 id: setupCKBNodes
-title: Set Up and Manage CKB Nodes by Using Tippy
+title: New -- Set Up and Manage CKB Nodes by Using Tippy
 ---
 import useBaseUrl from "@docusaurus/useBaseUrl";